vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 INTRODUCTION TO THE TANTRĀLOKA

-and other, it is a key to the secrets of entire agamic literature.[^2-1] In the Tantrasāra, Abhinavagupta invariably describes the Tantraloka as a detailed treatise and asks the author to turn for detailed discussion of the problem to the latter which incorporates all the prescriptive and negative injunctions emanating not only from Vedic but from Saiva, Tantra and Trika sources also.[^2-2] The view has been consistently hammered again and again.[^2-3] According to the Tantrasāra, the Tantraloka was not only a repository of agamic lore but a critical text which minutely recorded even internal and mutual divergences.[^2-4] Thus the image of the Tantrāloka as a single, extra-comprehensive and authoritative source book appears to have been projected by Abhinavagupta himself.
-The central theme of the Tantraloka, according to Abhinavagupta in his Locana[^2-5], however revolves round the transcendental Absolutic reality called Brahman (i.e. Anuttara).
+and other, it is a key to the secrets of entire agamic literature.[^2-1] In the Tantrasāra, Abhinavagupta invariably describes the Tantrāloka as a detailed treatise and asks the author to turn for detailed discussion of the problem to the latter which incorporates all the prescriptive and negative injunctions emanating not only from Vedic but from Saiva, Tantra and Trika sources also.[^2-2] The view has been consistently hammered again and again.[^2-3] According to the Tantrasāra, the Tantrāloka was not only a repository of agamic lore but a critical text which minutely recorded even internal and mutual divergences.[^2-4] Thus the image of the Tantrāloka as a single, extra-comprehensive and authoritative source book appears to have been projected by Abhinavagupta himself.
+The central theme of the Tantrāloka, according to Abhinavagupta in his Locana[^2-5], however revolves round the transcendental Absolutic reality called Brahman (i.e. Anuttara).

 [^2-1]: यदुक्तमस्मद्गुरुभिः अशेषागमोपनिषद्-आलोके तन्त्रालोके । Ibid., III, p.
 268